openSUSE/libstorage-ng/doc/resize.md

 Whether a block devices can be shrunk or grown depends not only on the block device itself but also on the holder of the block device.
-E.g. a partition can in general be grown but if the partition is hold by a MD RAID growing is not possible since MD RAID does not support to grow the underlying devices.
+E.g. a partition can in general be grown but if the partition is held by a MD RAID growing is not possible since MD RAID does not support to grow the underlying devices.

 Also note that most block devices and filesystems must be inactive to allow